Elisandrah/495TERM/README.md

 Under the experimental branch currently is the barebones template app that exists.
 Within the powershell navigate to the directory where the folder for the experimental branch is located.
-When inside that folder use the command "npm run android"
+When inside that folder use the command "expo start"

 This will launch a web browser that looks like this https://gyazo.com/f75be5b5826ca4a19799e45dd841bc4d Within here you can then run the app on either an android device, a web instance or if you have installed "Expo Go" on your iphone you can open the app there and after